 And he is sitting outside a 7-Eleven at two in the morning, listening to music, feeling lonely, posting about it to millions of strangers.

-Most people see a stoic monk in a black suit who asks soft questions and says "I love you" too much.
+Most people see a stoic monk in a black suit who asks soft questions.
 His critics see a pseudo-intellectual who gives powerful people free PR.
 His fans see a philosopher-king of long-form conversation.
 None of them are looking at the right thing.

-The right thing is a kid from the Soviet Union who lost his entire social world at age eleven, whose family was murdered at Babi Yar, whose grandmother survived the Holodomor carrying logs without complaining — and who has spent his adult life building the largest listening booth on Earth, hoping that if he understands enough people, he might finally understand himself.
+The right thing is a kid from the Soviet Union who lost his entire social world at age eleven, whose family was murdered at Babi Yar, whose grandmother survived the Holodomor carrying logs without complaining.
+And he has spent his adult life building the largest listening booth on Earth, hoping that if he understands enough people, he might finally understand himself.

 TL;DR: Why Lex Fridman is an Enneagram Type 5

-- Fear as compass: He runs toward what terrifies him — war zones, controversial guests, standup comedy — because "if I'm afraid of doing something, I know it's what I must do."
+- Fear as compass: He runs toward what terrifies him (war zones, controversial guests, emotional vulnerability on camera) because "if I'm afraid of doing something, I know it's what I must do."

 "A Silly Kid Who Couldn't Speak English"